 Ensuring that there is a continuous layer of insulation across the walls, floor and roof will mean that you can keep draughts out and save money on heating the area.
 There are plenty of options available for eco insulation, including sheep’s wool and loose-fill cellulose which is made from 85% recycled newspapers and 15% fire resistant material.
 Loose-fill cellulose has the highest level of recycled content of any insulation product available.

 Another option for sustainable insulation is recycled denim jeans.
 It may sound strange but recycled denim is an excellent insulator which avoids many of the pitfalls of working with traditional insulation, such as glass or mineral fibre as it is not an irritant and is very easy to install.
-The downside of this material is that you will probably have to buy it from a specialist supplier and it’s much more expensive than glass or mineral fibre insulation.

 If you have water running into your extension, don’t forget to insulate the pipework as this will ensure your water stays hotter for longer.
 According to the Energy Saving Trust, insulating pipework can save around £10 a year and is a simple job to do.